 Both the IBAN number and the BIC code must be stated.
 Also state your special registration number.

 In order for the Swedish Tax Agency to help you in the best way possible, you need to keep us informed of your current adress.
-You can do this by sending an email to us,
+You can use the form "Adressändring utomlands bosatta fastighetsägare" (SKV 7580).
+You can send the form by post or by email to email@example.com

 If you have lived in Sweden before, are a Swedish citizen and have a personal identity number, you must also change your address in the population register.
 This will ensure that you are listed on the electoral register at the correct address.
 To do this, use form SKV 7842: